mit-orcd/orcd-docs-edit/docs/recipes/intel.md

 # Intel compiler

 Intel compiler is optimized for intel CPUs.
-It provides an MPI implemetation and the Math Kernel Library (MKL).
+It provides the Math Kernel Library (MKL) in which linear algebra computations are optimized.
 The performance of C and Fortran codes can be improved on Intel CPUs if compiled with Intel compiler.
+It provides an MPI implemetation for MPI programs that run on multipe nodes.
+Users should choose the Intel compiler for intel CPUs when possible.

 ## Set up environment on Rocky 8 nodes